To visit Karen Allen’s Official Actor/Director website, go to karenallen-actor-director.com

 In NY she portrayed Helen Keller in William Gibson’s The Monday After the Miracle directed by Arthur Penn at the Actor’s Studio.
 It then traveled to the Spoleto Festival in Charleston, SC, the Kennedy Center in Washington, DC and onto Broadway in NYC.
 Her performance won a Theatre World Award.
 She next played Marjorie in William Mastrosimones’ Extremities at the Westside Arts Theatre, and performed in Strinberg’s Miss Julie at the Actor’s Studio directed by Peter Stormare.
 She starred in productions of The Country Girl, The Miracle Worker, and Speaking in Tongues at the Roundabout Theatre, played Laura in The Glass Menagerie at the Longwharf Theatre directed by Nikos Psachoropolis, produced and performed in Beautiful Bodies by Laura Cunningham at the Whole Theatre, and has worked at the Williamstown Theatre Festival (Tennessee Williams: A Celebration, The Royal Family and The Glass Menagerie), The Berkshire Theatre Festival, Shakespeare and Co.
 (Rosalind in As you Like It), and the Westport Country Playhouse (Temporary Help).
 In the Fall on 2012 she starred in the US premiere of Norwegian playwright Jon Fosses’ A Summer Day with Rattlestick Theatre at the Cherry Lane in NY.

 As a director in the theatre she has done two productions of Michael Weller’s Moonchildren at Bard College at Simon’s Rock and at the Berkshire Theatre Festival, and a production of Joan Ackerman’s The Batting Cage.
 Most recently she directed an award winning production of Mastrisimone’s Extremities and Lucy Thurber’s world premiere of Ashville for Rattlestick Theatre at the Cherry Lane in New York which won an Obie Award in 2014.
-In the summer of 2015 she will direct Terrance McNally’s Frankie and Johnny in the Claire de Lune at the BTF in Stockbridge, MA.
+In the summer of 2015 she directed Terrance McNally’s Frankie and Johnny and most recently directed John Patrick Shanley’s Outside Mullingar, both at the Berkshire Theatre Festival in Stockbridge, MA.
 Ms. Allen is on the faculty of the Theatre Department at Bard College at Simon’s Rock, has taught acting and directing at the Lee Strasberg Theatre Institute in association with NYU, and is a lifetime member of the Actor’s Studio.

 Her films include Animal House, The Wanderers, A Small Circle of Friends, Raiders of the Lost Ark, Shoot the Moon, Cruising, Until September, Starman, Animal Behavior, The Glass Menagerie, Backfire, The End of the Line, Scrooged, The Sandlot, King of the Hill, Falling Sky, The Perfect Storm, The Basket, In the Bedroom, Malcolm X, Poster Boy, Indiana Jones and the Kingdom of the Crystal Skull, White Irish Drinkers and Bad Hurt which premiered at the Tribeca Film Festival in 2015.
-She recently complete filming A Year By the Sea based on the best selling memoir by Joan Anderson.
-It will be released in 2016.
+She most recently appeared in Year By the Sea based on Joan Anderson’s best selling memoir and Colewell, for which Karen and the film both received Independent Spirit Award nominations in 2020.
+She recently completed filming a Quibi called “America’s Largest Ball of Twine”, the film Unsinkable, and a film for Netflix titled Things Heard and Seen.

-In the spring of 2016 she will direct her first film based on Carson McCullers’ short story, A Tree, A Rock, A Cloud.
+In the spring of 2016 she directed her first film based on Carson McCullers’ short story, A Tree, A Rock, A Cloud.
+It premiered at the Manchester Film Festival in England and won Best International Short Film and went on to win numerous film festival awards.
+It stars Jeffrey DeMunn, James McMenamin and Jackson Smith.

 On television she has been seen as Abra in the mini-series of Steinbeck’s East of Eden, as Christa Macauliffe in The Challenger, and in Secret Weapon, Voyage, All the Winter’s That Have Been, My Horrible Year, Rapture, November Christmas, Law and Order, and Bluebloods.